New Mothers Can Suffer

 Lack of Rest Contributes to the Condition

 A new mother who has postnatal depression may have difficulty sleeping, either sleeping too much or too little.
 She may have trouble falling asleep.
-She may want to sleep when the infant does, but may not be able to.
+She may want to sleep when the infant does but may not be able to.
+When a woman has postpartum depression, sleep deprivation contributes to worsening of symptoms.
 Frequent nighttime feedings also make it difficult to get sufficient rest.
 It's important for a new mother to take naps during the day when the infant is sleeping to make up for nighttime sleep deficits.
 She will feel better if she rests whenever she can.

 Depression and Appetite

 Depressive episodes may cause a new mother to eat too much or too little.
-Some may lose their appetite completely.
+Complete loss of appetite may happen in some women who have postpartum depression.
 Pregnancy and childbirth can deplete the body of nutrients.
 Breastfeeding also increases a woman's nutritional requirements.
 It is critical that a mom get adequate nutrition throughout pregnancy and after giving birth to support her body, especially if she is breastfeeding.
 The body requires a lot of support during the postpartum period.

 Hormones and Mood

-After giving birth, hormone levels drop and anxiety may result.
+Postpartum depression is associated with alterations in hormone levels.
+After giving birth, hormone levels drop, and anxiety may result.
 A mom who has depression in the postpartum period may feel anxious, restless, scared, and irritable.
 Her mind may race and she can worry excessively.
 Some women worry specifically about the health and safety of their baby.
 You may feel completely overwhelmed by having to take care of a new baby.
 Anxiety is a common symptom of PPD.
-Treatment is available so new mothers do not have to suffer, and they are able to take care of their child.
+Treatment is available so new mothers do not have to suffer and they are able to take care of their child.

 Ups and Downs May Occur